elijahmontenegro/electron-parcel-atlaskit-starter/README.md

-# Meet Electron, Parcel and Atlaskit
+# Meet my freinds Electron, Parcel and Atlaskit

 A minimal viable Electron app using Parcel and Atlassian's Atlaskit starter.